microcmsio/simple-blog-with-microcms/README.md

 #### 3. create blog API
 Third, create a blog api.

+The blog API is an API for creating each blog content.
+Enter values for blog body, meta information, tag, writer, etc.

 Basic API Information is as follows.

 - API Name: **blog**